 Pigs are often used for sniffing out truffles, as you may know.
 However, they also tend to damage the truffles in the process.
 Fido has helped to solve that problem.
 Dogs—particularly the Lagotto Romagnolo breed—are now often used in the place of pigs.

-As your animal clinic, we’re here to help.
+As your animal clinic in Bloomington, CA, we’re here to help.
 Please contact us anytime!